Principal vs. Principle

 What Is Mortgage Principal?

 Well, the word principal generally means “first.”
-That’s why the head of a school is known as the principal, because they’re basically the one in charge.
+That’s why the head of a school is known as the principal, because they’re basically the one in charge (just watch out for the superintendent!).

 When it comes to money, the word principal takes on a different meaning; the original amount invested or loaned.